-To keep children healthy, the program should encourage good health habits and take steps to prevent the spread of germs.
+To keep children healthy, the caregiver/teacher should encourage good health habits and take steps to prevent the spread of germs.
 Make sure you know the program has an approved health care plan and ask to see a copy.
-Child care programs must also follow specific rules to give over-the-counter and prescription medicine to children.
+Child care programs must follow specific rules to give over-the-counter and prescription medicine to children.

 Keeping Children Healthy Program 1 Program 2 Program 3 All children must have up-to-date immunizations.
-The caregiver/teacher prevents the spread of germs by washing hands many times during the day.
+The program prevents the spread of germs by washing hands many times during the day.
 Children also wash their hands often during the day.
 The child care setting is clean.
 Toys, furniture and floors are washed frequently with a bleach solution to prevent the spread of germs.
-Diapers are changed when dirty and the changing area is cleaned with a bleach solution after each use.